How to Fix iPad Security Lockout

 A quick look at how to bypass iPhone unavailable screen that blocks any access:

 You can't accuse Apple of giving you iPhone Unavailable message.
 The iPhone locks itself down and prevents any physical access followed by six and more consecutive incorrect passcodes putting on the normal login screen.

-But while this is a great security measure to protect your data, it's problem if you're locked out with iPhone Unavailable without entering the random passcode too many times.
+But while this is a great security measure to protect your data, it's problem if you're locked out with iPhone Unavailable error without entering the right passcode too many times.
 No worries, there're a few ways to bypass iPhone unavailable lock screen or Security Lockout alert - without computer or with it.
 Follow these steps to bypass the passcode and use your device.

 Table of Content:

 One principle that will work for you and your iPhone being unavailable is to wipe off anything from iPhone and restore data from a backup.
 It sounds dreaded to lose the important photos, videos, text messages, notes, WhatsApp messages, contacts, reminders and many more, but if you have a backup beforehand, you can get back your data.

 Wiping the phone clean will also disable the security system which results in the deletion of the passcode you forgot.
 Then the iPhone becomes exposed, letting you and anyone else comfortably access it without entering the passcode.
 You'll need to create a new passcode during setup, or turn on Passcode in Settings app after accessing the iPhone.